-The City works to better align planning functions with energy impacts in order to help build a more energy-efficient community, and encourages residents to work towards conserving their personal energy use.
+The City works to better align planning functions with energy impacts in order to help build a more energy-efficient community, and encourages you to work towards conserving your personal energy use.

 Community Energy & Greenhouse Gas Reduction Plan